 In September 2023, the Adaptation model was rolled out to a small cohort of schools and grassroots clubs to gather further evidence of individual, team and department usage and assessment criteria.

-Through ongoing consultation, we are assessing the engagement and effectiveness of the materials supporting the adaptation tool, and confidence in stakeholders planning and managing modifiable risks in the youth sport journey.
+Through ongoing consultation, we will assess the engagement and effectiveness of the materials supporting the adaptation tool, and confidence in stakeholders planning and managing modifiable risks in the youth sport journey.

 The findings will help us start to collate effective management strategies of teachers and coaches for young people aged 11–18 who play sport.